Do You Tip HVAC Installers? A Complete Guide

 How much should I consider tipping HVAC installers?

-Typically, a tip of 10-20% of the total service cost is appropriate, but you can adjust based on the quality of service received.
+A tip of 10-20% of the total service cost is generally considered appropriate, but feel free to adjust it based on how well they performed.

 Can I provide non-monetary gifts instead of cash tips?

-Yes, if you prefer, offering refreshments or a small gift can also be a thoughtful way to express gratitude for their hard work.
+If you’d like, offering refreshments or a small gift is a nice way to thank them for their hard work.

 What should I do if I have concerns about the service provided?